skelton-group/RPi-Colourimeter-Experiment/Part-2/README.md

       <img src="Images/WarningTriangle.png" width="100" />
     </td>
     <td>
-      Always shut down the Pi before removing the power (see below).
+      Always try to shut down the Pi before removing the power (see below).
+      Like most computers, shutting off the power while the Pi is running is unlikely to do any damage, and is sometimes necessary e.g. to force a reboot if it hangs or becomes unaccessible over the network.
-      If you disconnect it without doing this, you risk corrupting the SD card and losing any work you've stored on it.
+      However, there is a possibility that it could corrupt the SD card and risk losing any code/data you have stored on it.
     </td>
   </tr>
 </table>